-6.1 No Rights as Stockholder.
-A Warrant does not entitle the registered holder thereof to any of the rights of a stockholder of the Company, including, without limitation, the right to receive dividends, or other distributions, exercise any preemptive rights to vote or to consent or to receive notice as stockholders in respect of the meetings of stockholders or the election of directors of the Company or any other matter.

-- 6.2 Lost, Stolen, Mutilated, or Destroyed Warrants.
+- 6.1 No Rights as Stockholder.
+A Warrant does not entitle the registered holder thereof to any of the rights of a stockholder of the Company, including, without limitation, the right to receive dividends, or other distributions, exercise any preemptive rights to vote or to consent or to receive notice as stockholders in respect of the meetings of stockholders or the election of directors of the Company or any other matter. - 6.2 Lost, Stolen, Mutilated, or Destroyed Warrants.
 If any Warrant is lost, stolen, mutilated or destroyed, the Company and the Warrant Agent may, on such terms as to indemnity or otherwise as they may in their discretion impose (which terms shall, in the case of a mutilated Warrant, include the surrender thereof), issue a new Warrant of like denomination, tenor and date as the Warrant so lost, stolen, mutilated or destroyed.
 Any such new Warrant shall constitute a substitute contractual obligation of the Company, whether or not the allegedly lost, stolen, mutilated or destroyed Warrant shall be at any time enforceable by anyone. - 6.3 Reservation of Common Stock.
 The Company shall at all times reserve and keep available a number of its authorized but unissued shares of Common Stock that will be sufficient to permit the exercise in full of all outstanding Warrants issued pursuant to this Agreement. - Registration of Common Stock.
-The Company will use its best efforts to maintain the effectiveness of the registration statement registering the Common Stock issuable upon the exercise of the Warrant and ensure that a prospectus is available for delivery to the Warrant holders until the expiration of the Warrants in accordance with the provisions of this Agreement.
+The Company will use its best efforts to maintain the effectiveness of a registration statement registering the Common Stock issuable upon the exercise of the Warrant and/or a registration statement registering the resale of the Common Stock issuable upon the exercise of the Additional Warrants, as applicable, and ensure that a prospectus is available for delivery to the Warrant holders until the expiration of the Warrants in accordance with the provisions of this Agreement.
 Except as provided in Section 3.3.2, the Warrants shall not be exercisable and the Company shall not be obligated to issue Common Stock unless, at the time a holder seeks to exercise Warrants, a prospectus related to the Common Stock issuable upon exercise of the Warrants is current and the Common Stock has been registered or qualified under the laws of the state of residence of the holder of the Warrants or unless the issuance of the Common Stock is deemed to be exempt from such requirements.
-In addition, the Company agrees to use its best efforts to register such securities under the blue sky laws of the states of residence of exercising Warrant holders, if permitted by the blue sky laws of such jurisdictions, in the event that an exemption is not available. - 6.5 Limitation on Monetary Damages.
+In addition, the Company agrees to use its best efforts to register the issuance and/or the resale of such securities under the blue sky laws of the states of residence of exercising Warrant holders, if permitted by the blue sky laws of such jurisdictions, in the event that an exemption is not available. - 6.5 Limitation on Monetary Damages.
 In no event shall the registered holder of a Warrant be entitled to receive monetary damages for failure to settle any Warrant exercise if the Common Stock issuable upon exercise of the Warrants has not been registered with the Securities and Exchange Commission pursuant to an effective registration statement or if a current prospectus is not available for delivery by the Warrant Agent, provided the Company has fulfilled its obligations under Section 6.4 to use its best efforts to effect the registration under the Act of the Common Stock issuable upon exercise of the Warrants.